 Semantically, the from-clause is executed first, in order to materialize the data required by the following steps.
 While users' joins performed using explicit INNER JOIN/ FULL OUTER JOIN operations are performed in the order provided, joins performed using the cartesian product operator and predicates are subject to reordering by the optimizer.
 So would first join sales and dividends, and then join prices, as these operations are right-associative in AQuery.
-The query below, however, could be subject to reorderings.
+The query below, however, could be subject to reorderings (we explain the approach in section 4).